M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Conclusion

 \section{Conclusion}

-In this work, we propose M2R2, a multimodal robotic representation and pretraining strategy for temporal action segmentation (TAS).
+In this work, we propose M2R2, a multimodal robotic representation and {\newtext training} strategy for temporal action segmentation (TAS).
 We leverage proprioceptive sensory information, including end-effector pose and twist, gripper width, and force-torque measurements, along with exteroceptive inputs such as vision and audio, to learn multimodal features for TAS.
-Unlike existing robotic multimodal TAS approaches, M2R2 features are model-agnostic, ensuring compatibility with various TAS architectures.
+Unlike existing robotic multimodal TAS approaches, M2R2 features can be used with a wide range of state-of-the-art deep-learning TAS models.
 We compare several state-of-the-art TAS models utilizing M2R2 features against leading visual and proprioception-based TAS approaches.
-All baselines trained with M2R2 features outperform prior robotics and computer vision methods by at least 46.6\%.
-Additionally, we conduct an extensive ablation study to assess the impact of different modalities and sensors on TAS performance, showing that combining vision, audio, and proprioceptive data yields the highest performance.
+All baselines trained with M2R2 features outperform prior robotics and vision-based methods. {\newtext Moreover, we show strong generalization ability to new task domains and embodiments of the proposed M2R2 framework.} Additionally, we conduct an extensive ablation study to assess the impact of different modalities and sensors on TAS performance, showing that combining vision, audio, and proprioceptive data yields the highest performance.